-Course Title: Medical Surgical 1
+Course Title: Medical Surgical 1 - Clinical

-CRN: 30053
+CRN: 30054

-Course number with Section: NUR 2211C
+Course number with Section: NUR 2710C

-Course Description: Medical Surgical Nursing I builds on the foundations of nursing presented in NUR 1020C by challenging students to apply the nursing process to adult clients experiencing threats to functional health patterns.
+Course Description: Medical Surgical Nursing I NUR2710L also builds on the foundations of nursing presented in NUR 1020C by challenging students to apply the nursing process to adult clients experiencing threats to functional health patterns in the clinical and simulation setting.
 Theoretical instruction focuses on medical-surgical nursing care of various body system disorders.
 Concepts of patient-centered care, prevention of disease, nursing treatments, and pharmacologic interventions are included for each system.
 Professionalism, functioning as a team, therapeutic communication, cultural considerations, and critical thinking are threaded throughout the curriculum.
 Students are expected to demonstrate safe performance of all skills from previous courses as well as those presented in this course.
 Clinical experiences may include community, acute care, long-term care, and rehabilitation settings.